 - 1) Site surveys of the RPA were undertaken by representatives from Kane, McKenna and Associates, Inc., supplemented with photographic analysis of the sites.
 Site surveys were completed for each parcel of land within the proposed RPA. - 2) KMA conducted evaluations of exterior structures and associated site improvements, noting such conditions as deterioration and obsolescence.
-Additionally, KMA reviewed the following data: 2010-2015 tax information from Will County, parcel tax maps ("Sidwell maps"), aerial photos, site data, local history (including discussions with Village staff), and an evaluation of area-wide factors that have affected the area's development. - 3) Existing structures and site conditions were initially surveyed only in the context of checking, to the best and most reasonable extent available, TIF Act factors applicable to site conditions of the parcels. - The RPA was examined to assess the applicability of the different factors required for qualification as a TIF district.
+Additionally, KMA reviewed the following data: 2011 to 2016 tax information from Will County, tax parcel maps, aerial photos, site data, local history (including discussions with Village staff), and an evaluation of area-wide factors that have affected the area's development (e.g., lack of community planning, etc.). - 3) Existing structures and site conditions were initially surveyed only in the context of checking, to the best and most reasonable extent available, TIF Act factors applicable to specific structures and site conditions of the parcels. - 4) The RPA was examined to assess the applicability of the different factors required for qualification as a TIF district.
 Examination was made by reviewing the information and determining how each measured when evaluated against the relevant factors.
-The RPA was evaluated to determine the applicability of the various factors, as defined under the TIF Act, which would qualify the area as a blighted vacant area.
+The RPA was evaluated to determine the applicability of the various factors, as defined under the TIF Act, which would qualify the area as either a conservation area or blighted vacant area.